hupili/python-for-data-and-media-communication-gitbook/assignments.md

 Adding a section to your `README.md` will be good.

+### Reference solutions for assignment 1

+Here are some hand-picked reference solutions to you.
+Not all of them earned most marks but some have good features for others to learn.

+- [ConnorLi96](https://github.com/ConnorLi96/python-data-assignments/tree/master/assignment1) is standard reference.
+It also scrapes extra dataset to facilitate discussion of the topic.
+- [18408532](https://github.com/18408532/python-data-assignments/tree/master/assignment1) uses string slicing and conditional branching to cleanup the director/ actor strings and separate them into two fields.
+- [iiiJenny](https://github.com/iiiJenny/python-data-assignments/tree/master/assignment1) uses selenium to crawl "jd.com".
+The page refreshes when one scroll.
+So one needs to find the element again, after scroll.
+Full discussion can be found on [Issue #65](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/65).
+- [ClioLI](https://github.com/ClioLI/python-data-assignments/tree/master/assignment1) emulates Webo login operation.
+The student also studied how to retrieve and format cookie string.
+One followup experiment is possible: Use cookiestr plus `requests` to get pages.
+Another uesful tip: use `selenium.webdriver.common.keys` to emulate special keys that may not be available via ASCII `str`.
+- [CCCCCecilia](https://github.com/CCCCCecilia/python-data-assignments/blob/master/assignment1/assignment1.ipynb) shows how to crawl gated content via static scraping tool like `requests`.
+One needs to use Chrome to visit the page first and then copy HTTP headers strings from the browser, [format it into Python style](https://curl.trillworks.com/), then fire `requests`.
+Since the user information xiami page changes, the HTTP header strings (mainly header) may not be useful later.
+One needs to repeat the process if more data points are wanted.

 ## Assignment 2 -- Data analysis, visualisation and presentation

 Deadline: **Nov 24, 2018 (Sat)**